shan-emacs/emacs-packages-mirrors/melpa/xmlunicode-readme.txt

    xmlunicode-character-insert            insert a character by unicode name
                                           (with completion)
-   xmlunicode-character-insert-helm       insert a character by unicode name
-                                          using helm (with completion)
    xmlunicode-iso8879-character-insert    insert a character by ISO entity name
                                           (with completion)
    xmlunicode-smart-double-quote          inserts an appropriate double quote